GEO-Protocol/specs-protocol/transactions/transactions.md

 [_Lamport signature_](https://en.wikipedia.org/wiki/Lamport_signature) or _Lamport one-time signature scheme_ is a method for constructing a digital signature.
 Lamport signatures can be built from any cryptographically secure one-way function; usually a cryptographic hash function is used [※ 1].
 In Twin Spark, Lamport's signature is based on [_BLAKE2b_](https://blake2.net/).

 ### Limitations related to Lamport Signature
-Because Lamport signature is a one-time scheme (each one signing procedure discloses part of the private key), `n` key pairs are needed for `n` operations processing.
-Thus, each one pair of network members, who has common trust line, or channel, must generate a pool of keys, to be able to sign operations, before any other operations would be possible to process.
+Lamport Signature is a one-time scheme (each one signing procedure discloses part of the private key).
+Because of that `n` key pairs are needed for `n` operations processing.
+Thus, each one pair of network members, who has common trust line(s), or channel(s), must generate a pool of keys, to be able to sign operations, before any other operations would be possible to process.
 By default, this pool contains `1024` key pairs.
 Detailed descriptions of the key exchange mechanics and channels establishment can be found in the trust lines specifications `[todo #5: provide link to TL specifications]`.

 ### Difficulties of applicability in existing solutions
 A pair of Lamport keys (Private key and Public key) takes `32 kB`: